vldasx/Habit-tracking-app/README.md

 # Habit-tracking-app
-tracking habits.. app

 This is a small habit tracker with a very simple user interface.

 Habit tracking can be used in daily life as a control mechanism, or for attempts to establish new healthy habits.